boldbi/boldbi-kubernetes/helm/README.md

 ## Environment variables for configuring Application Startup in backend

-The below Environment variables are optional.
-If not provided a manual Application Startup configuration is needed.
+The following environment variables are optional.
+If not provided, a manual Application Startup configuration is needed.

 <table>
     <tr>
       <td>